smartnodes-lab/smartnodes/README.md

   dispute-net) to vote on the outcome (return funds, re-post the task, etc)

 ## Users
-- descriptors/filter words (i.e. sex, DoB, nationality, religion, occupation, interests)
+- Descriptors/filter words (i.e. sex, DoB, nationality, religion, occupation, interests, skills)
-- hold reputation of previous polls (% accuracy / majority votes for instance) and a hash to the completed tasks
+- Hold reputation and/or hash of previous completed jobs (% accuracy / majority votes for instance)

 ## Preventing Abuse
-- socket stream along side blockchain for fast data transfer, proofs can be prioritized on-chain
+- Off-chain data stream for fast data transfer, proofs can be prioritized on-chain
-- repuation can be a score provided by the users, automated reputation based on accepted solutions / majority vote for tasks, and decreasing loss / increased accuracy over time, tasks completed
+- Repuation can be a combination of a score provided by the users (i.e. the 'employers'), the number of tasks completed, % accepted solutions/majority vote, and decreasing loss/increasing accuracy of validation data
-- users can dispute through a reporting system (disputed poll is fed back to the network or a seperate dispute network)
+- users can dispute through a reporting system (disputed poll is fed back to a seperate dispute network)